Michael Heizer’s Double Negative

 Double Negative is a piece of land art located in the Moapa Valley on Mormon Mesa (or Virgin River Mesa) near Overton, Nevada.
 Double Negative was completed in 1970 by the artist Michael Heizer.

-When experiencing Double Negative there are no directional signs to the site or curatorial descriptions set in Letraset on the wall, you define the work and create your own experience as an active participant.
-What you get out of the work is whatever you put into your experience.
+When experiencing Double Negative, it is important to note that there are no directional signs to the site or curatorial descriptions set in Letraset on the wall, which contributes to the immersive quality of the experience.
+This deliberate absence allows visitors to engage more deeply, as you define the work and create your own unique experience as an active participant.

 Double Negative Virtual Reality